arj03/groupies/README.md

 application specific components and can be easily replaced with any other application you can think of.
-The application makes use of [ssb-crut] to make it really easy to work with multiple writers to a shared datastructure such as the group configuration.
+The application makes use of [ssb-crut] to make it really easy to work with multiple writers to a shared data structure such as the group configuration.
 Lastly there is the html and css that can be found in dist/.

 [private groups]: https://github.com/ssbc/private-group-spec